kannans89/graphql-learning/13.JqueryIntegration/jquery.md

 ```

-Open this file in the browser and click on the button to see the response.Ouput will look as below
+Open this file in the browser and click on the button to see the response.
+The output will be as given below
 ![2_jquery_output](https://user-images.githubusercontent.com/9062443/44388206-2791e780-a545-11e8-9df6-20fc55625ac7.png)